-There are certain risks that must be considered with any surgery, and implanting the baclofen pump is no exception.
-Risks include:
+Any surgery comes with risks, and implanting the baclofen pump is no exception.
+They include:

-- Pump malfunction: If the pump malfunctions (this is rare), it may deliver too much medicine at once.
-In that instance, you will develop symptoms such as drowsiness, dizziness, weakness, insomnia (difficulty falling and/or staying asleep), lightheadedness, nausea, constipation, vomiting, loose muscles, trouble with vision, coma, respiratory depression, seizures, dry mouth, double vision, decreased concentration, diarrhea, or delayed responsiveness.
-Should this occur, go to the nearest emergency room immediately.
+- Pump malfunction: If the pump stops working (this is rare), it may give you too much medicine at once.
+That can cause symptoms such as drowsiness, dizziness, weakness, trouble sleeping, lightheadedness, nausea, constipation, vomiting, loose muscles, trouble with vision, coma, respiratory depression, seizures, dry mouth, double vision, poor concentration, or diarrhea.
+If this happens, go to the nearest emergency room right away.
 A doctor can give you a drug called physostigmine to counteract baclofen.

-- Kinked catheter: If the catheter becomes "kinked," surgery may be necessary to replace the catheter.
+- Kinked catheter: If the catheter stops working well, you may need surgery to replace it.

 How Do I Know if the Baclofen Pump System Is Right for Me?

-If you experience positive results with the intrathecal medication, you can decide with your doctor and family members if you should have a baclofen pump system implanted during a surgical procedure.
+If it works, you can decide with your doctor and family members if you should have a baclofen pump system implanted.